- National Scientific Council on the Developing Child

 - About Julius B. Richmond >>

 This one-year fellowship provides students with a $10,000 stipend in support of independent research that aligns with the mission of the Center.
-Award decisions will be made in March 2015, and the fellowship will begin the following September.
+Award decisions are made in March, and the fellowship begins in September.
 All Harvard University doctoral students from the biological and social sciences as well as the professional schools are eligible to apply.

 During the fellowship, students create a work plan for the year, attend thematic and skill-building workshops, deliver a seminar presentation, and attend Center-sponsored events.
 Each Richmond Fellow is asked to identify a faculty mentor, whose responsibilities include providing input on the fellowship year work plan, attending the fellow's seminar, and helping to identify an interdisciplinary group of faculty from across the University to provide feedback at the fellow’s seminar presentation that augments the mentor's expertise.
 In addition, fellows are asked to participate in a set of interdisciplinary conversations related to a current challenge or controversy in the field.
 There is an expectation that significant progress will be made on the Fellow's research during the year; specific benchmarks will be determined individually with input from the faculty mentor.

 Candidates should have excellent academic records and defined research interests related to child health, learning, and behavior.
 Priority will be given to candidates whose work aligns with the Center's mission, crosses disciplinary boundaries, and offers promising new thinking as to what could be done differently in policy and practice to support the healthy development of children and their families.